top of page

 struggle with beauty standards, worldly standards of beauty, overcoming beauty standards, Christian perspective on beauty, beauty standards in society, Biblical view on beauty, body image and faith, colorism and self-worth, ageism and self-esteem, societal beauty pressure, women and body image, Christian identity in Christ, beauty standards and mental health, self-worth in the Bible, support for women against beauty standards

+This is why I say, it isn't just those who don't fit the mold that suffer.
 The women who do exude these beauty standards are also under attack.
-Why?
+I know this by experience.
 Because the very people who promote these standards are often the ones who are the quickest to tear them down.
 It’s a twisted cycle where the ideal is upheld, yet never truly attainable or sustainable.

 struggle with beauty standards, worldly standards of beauty, overcoming beauty standards, Christian perspective on beauty, beauty standards in society, Biblical view on beauty, body image and faith, colorism and self-worth, ageism and self-esteem, societal beauty pressure, women and body image, Christian identity in Christ, beauty standards and mental health, self-worth in the Bible, support for women against beauty standards